htim327/NonHermitianDriving/docs/source/ModifiedAFAI.rst

        end
    end

-The following helper function generate the matrices that implements the chemical potential disorder when added to the Hamiltonians.
+The following helper function generates the matrices that implement the chemical potential disorder when added to the Hamiltonians.

 .. code-block:: matlab